JacobPayne04/RideSafe-FrontEnd/Frontend/client/Outline.md

 #### Driver Stripe account setup / allowed to drive variable
 - [ ] add account set up for stripe and that to update the drivers account as driveable
+- [ ] Add isallowed to Drive for giving cords to render for passengers

 ### Chunk 2: Geo-Location / Multi-University Edge Case (4 hrs)